 While augmented reality is a new experience for many retailers and shoppers alike, it isn’t exactly new technology.
 Ikea implemented augmented reality back in 2013, with an app that allowed shoppers to view items in their own rooms.
 And retail giant Alibaba just launched their own virtual reality store called Buy+.
 Now shoppers can browse a virtual mall where items jump to life on the screen.
 But these days, even smaller retailers are getting in on the action.

 Jerome’s furniture is one of these retailers, having launched a Jerome’s augmented reality experience.
-Jerome’s lets customers click a “see it in your home” button on its website products.
+Jerome’s augmented reality experience lets customers view products then click a “see it in your home” button.
 Next, a mobile app is launched that lets users place items in their home.
 This means they can gauge whether the pieces are a fit (from both a design and measurements perspective).

 So, is It Worth It?

 But is augmented reality where Home Furnishings & Furniture retailers need to invest?
 Or is it just another fad that will fizzle out by next year?
 The answers to those questions are still up in the air.
 What we do know is that the combined virtual and augmented reality market is estimated to grow to $150 billion by 2020.